-The Gerald J. and Dorothy R. Friedman Fellowship Program provides support and funding for Endocrinology and Diabetes Fellows.
-This Friedman Fellowship Program was established with a generous gift given by the Dr. Gerald J. and Dorothy R. Friedman New York Foundation for Medical Research, a charitable organization dedicated to empowering scientists and clinicians who are focused on improving health and curing disease.
+The Gerald J. and Dorothy R. Friedman Fellowship Program provided support and funding for Endocrinology and Diabetes Fellows from 2020 to 2022.
+The Friedman Fellowship Program was established with a generous gift given by the Dr. Gerald J. and Dorothy R. Friedman New York Foundation for Medical Research, a charitable organization dedicated to empowering scientists and clinicians who are focused on improving health and curing disease.

-Anastassios G. Pittas, MD MS, Professor of Medicine and Chief of the Division, was the first Friedman Fellow.
+Anastassios G. Pittas, MD MS, Professor of Medicine and Division Chief, was the first Friedman Fellow.
 Lisa Ceglia, MD MS, Associate Professor of Medicine, also trained as a Friedman Fellow.

 Please browse all Friedman Fellow alumni by clicking on the tab below.

-In 2021, the Friedman Foundation Program at Tufts Medical Center had its 20th anniversary.
+In 2021, the Friedman Foundation Program at Tufts Medical Center had its 20th anniversary, and the Division created a video to celebrate and acknowledge this rich history and contributions to educating the future generation of endocrinologists.